jeetgoyal80/finance-dashboard-backend/README.md

 ### Design Trade-Offs

-- MongoDB was preferred over SQL because the assignment benefits more from flexible iteration and aggregation-powered analytics than relational constraints
+- MongoDB was preferred over SQL because this assignment benefits more from flexible iteration and aggregation-powered analytics than relational constraints
-- Swagger documentation is embedded directly in code for evaluator convenience and ease of testing
+- Swagger documentation is embedded directly in code for convenience and easier evaluation
-- service and repository layers add structure and clarity even though they introduce more boilerplate than a quick prototype
+- service and repository layers add extra structure even though they also add more boilerplate than a quick prototype

+## 13. Challenges Faced

+One of the main challenges was keeping the analytics implementation clean without pushing too much logic into controllers or writing quick one-off queries.
+It would have been easy to compute totals in JavaScript after fetching records, but that would miss the point of the assignment and would not scale well.
+Designing those analytics around aggregation pipelines took a little more care, but it led to a much better result.

+Another challenge was RBAC.
+The rules themselves are simple, but the important part was enforcing them consistently.
+I wanted the role behavior to be obvious from the route layer and not dependent on ad hoc checks buried inside controllers.

+Swagger and deployment introduced another practical challenge.
+Local development is straightforward, but once the backend is deployed, the docs need to point to the correct server URL and work with CORS properly.
+Fixing that was part of making the project feel complete rather than just locally functional.

-## 12. Setup Instructions
+## 14. Setup Instructions

 ### Prerequisites